RafaelVC89/rafaelvc89.github.io/_projects/1_project.md

 Solution starting.
 Solution found!
 80229 states were analyzed.

 Puzzle after solution:
 1 2 3
 4 5 6
 7 8 0

-Solution took 2343 milliseconds.
+Solution took 887 milliseconds.
 ```
 {% endraw %}
 The catch is that it uses a large amount of memory to store the pending states and it analyzed more than 80 thousand states to reach a solution.
-This can be improved using A star search algorithm.
+And it takes more than 800 milliseconds, this can be improved using A star search algorithm.

 <br />
 <br />